 Transceiver: Specifies the types of transceiver that is used in this core.
+This option is not editable and depends on the FPGA device family.
+The possible types are GTPE2, GTXE2, GTHE3, GTHE4.

 Transceiver Width: Specifies the width of the transceiver that is used in this core (Option is displayed when DisplayPort protocol is selected.
 See Figure 4-1 or Figure 4-3).